"Pride goes before destruction, and a haughty spirit before a fall."

 - I know what's best for everyone.

-- I'm the strongest & most capable here.
+- I'm the strongest and most capable here.

 - People should follow me because I'm right.